 “I don’t want to disturb my parents at this hour.
 But I need a place to stay for tonight.
 Can I sleepover at your place tonight?”

 Maya kept thinking and thinking.
-Her mind didn’t let her to rest even a minute.
-She had just made a huge decision of her life, and that decision demanded other decisions.
+Her mind didn’t let her rest even a minute.
+She had just made a huge decision in her life, and that decision demanded other decisions.
 She took a pencil and a paper and listed all the things popped up in her mind before she lost her mind.
 Early’s name was on the list she made.
 Reading her list, she took the tab inside her bag and surfed through the Internet to find a house or a flat rent out in some neighbourhoods.
 She found several and took her phone to make a call when she realised the time.
 Maya waited.